ag6cat/Practice-Project-Twitter-/README.md

-This project aim to creat a program that use Twitter's API to pull content with certain tag that specified by user from it.
+This project aim to creat a crawler that gather different data from Twitter based on users need.